This site uses cookies

 • Any guidance issued by the Secretary of

-• To enable the Commissioner to exercise the functions of office effectively the Commissioner will need access to information, and officers and staff within the Hampshire Policing This access must not be unreasonably withheld or obstructed by the Chief Constable, or restrict the Chief Constable’s direction and control of the force.
+• To enable the Commissioner to exercise the functions of office effectively the Commissioner will need access to information and officers and staff within the Hampshire and Isle of Wight Policing Area.
+This access must not be unreasonably withheld or obstructed by the Chief Constable or restrict the Chief Constable’s direction and control of the force.

-• The Commissioner’s day-to day activity should be focussed on strategic issues including holding to account and scrutiny, interacting with the public and stakeholders, and promoting the achievement of the Police and Crime
+• The Commissioner’s day-to-day activity should be focussed on strategic issues including holding to account and scrutiny, interacting with the public and stakeholders, and promoting the achievement of the Police and Crime Plan.

 • Delegation is the assignment of authority and responsibility to another person to carry out specific However the person who delegated the work remains accountable for the outcome of the delegated work.
 Delegation therefore empowers another person to make decisions.